 Access controls limit or detect inappropriate access to computer resources, protecting them from unauthorized modification, loss, and disclosure.
 Logical access controls require users to authenticate themselves while limiting the data and other resources that authenticated users can access and actions they can execute.
-We noted the following deficiencies during our audit of OPM's logical access controls:
+Due to inconsistent adherence to policies and procedures related to key information system controls, we noted the following weaknesses in logical access controls:

-- Users, including those with privileged access, were not appropriately provisioned and de-provisioned access from OPM's information systems. - OPM did not comply with their policies regarding the periodic recertification of the appropriateness of user access. - Financial applications assessed are not compliant with OMB-M-11-11 Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 Policy for a Common Identification Standard for Federal Employees and Contractors or Personal Identity Verification (PIV) and OPM policy which requires the two-factor authentication. - Password and inactivity settings are not compliant with OPM policy. - OPM could not provide a system generated listing of all users who have access to systems, as well as a listing of all users who had their access to systems revoked during the period. - System roles and associated responsibilities or functions, including the identification of incompatible role assignments, were not documented. - Audit logging and monitoring procedures were not developed for all tools, operating systems, and databases contained within the application boundaries.
-Further, a comprehensive review of audit logs was not performed, or was not performed in a timely manner. - Memorandums of Understandings (MOUs) and Interconnection Service Agreements (ISAs) were not documented, signed, or reviewed on an annual basis.
+- Users, including those with privileged access, were not appropriately provisioned and de-provisioned access from OPM's information systems. - OPM did not comply with their policies regarding the periodic recertification of the appropriateness of user access. - Financial applications assessed are not compliant with OMB-M-11-11 Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 Policy for a Common Identification Standard for Federal Employees and Contractors or Personal Identity Verification (PIV) and OPM policy which requires the two-factor authentication. - Application password policy did not align to OPM password policy.

+- OPM could not provide a system generated listing of all users who have access to systems, as well as a listing of all users who had their access to systems revoked during the period. - System roles and associated responsibilities or functions, including the identification of incompatible role assignments, were not documented. - Audit logging and monitoring procedures were not developed for all tools, operating systems, and databases contained within the application boundaries.
+Further, a comprehensive review of audit logs was not performed, or was not performed in a timely manner.

 Incomplete documentation that outlines systematic roles and responsibilities as well as segregation of duties conflicts presents the risk that individuals have access to data or the ability to perform functions outside of their job responsibilities.
-Further, lack of controls to validate that access granted aligns with access requested and job duties, along with a lack of comprehensive recertification present the risk that individuals maintain unauthorized access to the application.
+Additionally, because of the lack of proper access provisioning and termination processes as well as the lack of comprehensive recertifications of user access, individuals may be able to gain unauthorized access to systems.
 Lack of comprehensive audit logging and monitoring controls present the risk that individuals perform unauthorized actions within the application without investigation and recourse.
-Additionally, passwords that are not compliant with policies increases the risk that personnel can gain unauthorized access to the system.
-Finally, lack of review of ISAs and MOUs increases the risk that requirements and responsibilities are not documented and carried out as intended.
+Additionally, application password policies that are not in alignment with Agency policies increases the risk that stringent password settings are not enforced.
 The issues presented above may increase the risk of financial systems being compromised and may result in the unauthorized use, modification, or disclosure of financially relevant transactions or data.